PaulStapel/PaulStapel.github.io/content/meditation/back-to-basics.md

     - meditation
 ---

-> "There is no complex without basic"
+> "There is no complex without basic" - me

 I was interested in what forms a good basis for my day to day life.
 For a healthy body and a healthy mind, I'd like to know the minimal set of things to focus on to achieve them.
 I meditated on this, and came to the following conclusion.